Data-driven Algorithms for Dimension Reduction in Causal Inference: Covariate selection: context, theory and algorithms

-The second approach of testing the conditional independencies is based on kernel smoothing \cite{HLR:04,HLR:07,HLR:07b,LRW:09}.
+The second approach of assessing the conditional independency is based on kernel smoothing \cite{HLR:04,HLR:07b,LRW:09}.
 In contrast to MCH testing this method allows a mix of continuous and discrete covariates.
 The method relies on generalized kernels and have the property that irrelevant covariates are "smoothed out" if the bandwidths are selected by cross-validation \cite{HLR:04,HLR:07b}.
-Consider the model
+Consider the model for the response